Position: Executive Director, Fiscal Sponsorship & Stewardship Coordinator

 Position: Staff Accountant

 Allie McCombs has a Bachelor of Science from Oregon State University and has worked in accounting since graduating.
 She is committed to fostering a more sustainable future for generations to come.
 Her family operates a small fruit tree farm in Monroe where she often goes to unwind and enjoy the delicious pears.
-She lives on the outskirts of Corvallis with her husband and two children, where they enjoy gardening and playing with their neighbor's alpacas.

 Position: WIN Coordinator